Distribution

 TAXONOMY

 The grey wolf Canis lupus belongs, like the red fox Vulpes vulpes, to the family Canidae.
 Within the Canidae, the grey wolf belongs to the genus Canis as for example the red wolf Canis rufus, the coyote Canis latrans and the golden jackal Canis aureus.
-The domestic dog Canis familiaris is a direct descendant of the grey wolf.
-Currently, seven Eurasian and five North American subspecies of the grey wolf can be distinguished, though the taxonomy remains controversial.
-Within the subspecies, there are large differences in size and appearance.
-European wolves belong to the subspecies Canis lupus lupus with the exception of the wolves on the Iberian peninsula which belong to a standalone subspecies – Canis lupus signatus.
+The domestic dog Canis lupus familiaris is directly descended from the wolf.
 The wolves currently living in Switzerland originate from the Italian wolf population that also belongs to the subspecies Canis lupus lupus but is genetically clearly distinct from other European wolf populations.
 In the future, wolves may increasingly immigrate to Switzerland from other populations, i.e. the Dinarc, Carpathian and the Central European lowland populations.